-The education team at the Children's Museum of New Hampshire have created virtual formats for three of their most popular school group visit programs, including one NEW program - "Engineer a Fairy Tale!"
+The education team at the Children's Museum of New Hampshire have created virtual formats for some of their most popular school group visit programs!
+These are perfect for elementary age students, K-4.

 WHAT IS IT?